What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 Step 2.
 Select the target disk.

-Choose the wanted HDD/SSD as your destination and click "Next" to continue.
+Select the desired hard drive or solid-state drive as the destination and click "Next" to proceed.

-You can select "Autofit the disk", "Clone as the source" or "Edit disk layout" to customize your disk layout.
-(Select the last one if you want to leave more space for C drive.)
+You can customize your disk layout by choosing "Autofit the disk", "Clone as the source", or "Edit disk layout", with the last option being ideal if you want to leave more space for the C drive.

 Step 4.
 Click "Proceed" to start the disk cloning process.